ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 </div>

 # Miscellaneous
+* Public Speaking: Member of the School Hosting Team.
 * Hip-hop Dance: Champion of the Small Group Category in the Capital Colleges Dance Competition, Beijing.
-* Singing: Campus Musician on NetEase Cloud Music, Participated in a choir performance at a national event on Mango TV.
-* Public Speaking: Member of the School Hosting Team.
-* Psychology: Deputy Director of the Organizing Department in the School Psychology Association.
 * Writing: Passionate about literature, I served as the Deputy Director of the Original Editorial Department for the school's official WeChat account, contributing to creative content and original articles.